 Q2.
 Critically analyse the strengths and limitations of any two methods through which ‘reading’ can be developed as skill among children.

-(1) Knowing the rules of reading quickly: Actually, there are no rules for reading.
-At least none that can be simplified and defined for children.
-All fluent readers develop the knowledge necessary to read but they develop it from the effort to read rather than by being told.
-This process is akin to the process of the child acquiring oral language.
-The child is able to develop the rules for articulation and comprehension without being taught any formal rules.
-There is no evidence to suggest that teaching grammar helps in making children develop the ability to speak.
-There is also no evidence indicating that practicing pronunciation or other non-reading tasks help in developing reading ability.
+(1) Knowing the rules of early reading: In fact, there are no rules to read.
+At least anyone who can be simple and defined for children.
+All fluent readers develop the necessary knowledge to read, but they develop with an effort to study rather than tell it.
+This process is similar to the process of acquiring oral language.
+The child is able to develop rules of expression and understanding without teaching any formal rules.
+There is no evidence to suggest that teaching grammar helps children develop their ability to speak.
+There is no evidence that the practice of practicing or helping to develop the ability to read other non-reading works.

 Enumerate the principles to be followed to choose material for language laboratories.

 (3) If we have to use a lot of material then it is better to use them one by one.
-Only when there is a need to show a relationship between different materials or show the reaction between them that we can use them together.
+Only when there is a need to show the relationship between different materials or show the reaction between them that we can use them together.

 NIOS DLED Assignment Course-503 Full Answer In English